It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 If you’re someone with a chronic condition, you know that pain is a constant companion.
 Living with chronic pain makes everyday life difficult.
 It can affect every single aspect of your life – physically, mentally and socially.

 People with musculoskeletal pain such as osteoarthritis, back and neck pain, fractures from bone fragility, injuries and inflammatory conditions are no stranger to this problem.
-Being in persistent pain, it can put a limit on their mobility, dexterity and functional ability.
-The different areas of the body such as back, neck, shoulder and knee are in constant discomfort, affecting the quality of life.
+Being in persistent pain can put a limit on their mobility, dexterity and functional ability.
+The different areas of the body such as the back, neck, shoulder and knee are in constant discomfort, affecting the quality of life.

 Reformer Pilates for Chronic Pain

 Living with pain robs your ability to work and participate in social roles and your psychological wellness.
 But that won’t be the case when you start participating in a Reformer Pilates class in Perth!

 Reformer Pilates helps improve your flexibility, balance, core strength and stability.
 Also, it offers a wide range of exercises that can be individualised according to your needs, preferences, condition, age and ability.